Royal Botanic Gardens, Kew

 • 1772: Francis Masson collects thousands of plants from South Africa to plant in Kew.

-• 1773: Rhododendron Dell was created by Capability Brown and called it The Hollow walk.
+• 1773: Rhododendron Dell was created by Capability Brown and called it The Hollow Walk.

 • 1802: King George III unites Richmond and Kew estates.